flngsquirrl/SPractice/README.md

 ## Create a program

 Start by giving the program a name and, if needed, a description.
-Then compose the sequence selecting exercises from templates or creating new.
+Then build a sequence selecting exercises from templates or creating new.

 Take a look at the program's duration.
 This is how long the practice will last.